kelscahill/cahillscreative/wp-content/plugins/google-listings-and-ads/readme.txt

 == Changelog ==

-= 2.3.8 - 2023-01-24 =
+= 2.4.6 - 2023-05-30 =
-* Fix - Product feed table footer rendering a zero when there are no products.
+* Add - Filters for manually mapping product IDs.
+* Tweak - Adjust the MCM filter to always show in channels.

-= 2.3.7 - 2023-01-17 =
+= 2.4.5 - 2023-05-09 =
+* Fix - Bug in Attribute Mapping with Taxonomy based rules not being applied in variations.
+* Fix - Missing spaces between the card layouts on the Get Started page.
-* Tweak - Pre-select a default MC account.
+* Tweak - WC 7.7 compatibility.

-= 2.3.6 - 2023-01-10 =
+= 2.4.4 - 2023-05-02 =
-* Dev - Use extracted Button component from @wordpress/components package.
+* Dev - Fix SEMGREP warnings.
-* Fix - i18n for "View Reports" button.
+* Fix - Prefix Psr\Container package to prevent conflicts with other plugins.
-* Tweak - WooCommerce 7.3 Compatibility with Customer Effort Score prompt.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).